We offer a course in economic history at SDU in Odense, at the bachelor level, entitled “Economic History” (course description).

-We also offer a number of other relevant courses as well as supervise bachelor and master’s theses for which we have prepared a catalogue of potential topics for students which is available on request.
+We also supervise bachelor and master’s theses for which we have prepared a catalogue of potential topics for students which is available on request.
 These topics give you the opportunity to work on a topic suggested by experienced researchers with the potential to make an impact on the field of economic history.
 Finally, we supervise a number of PhD students, whose projects you can find here.

 We are also running a PhD Course from the 15th - 26th August, 2022.
 More information is found below.

 You can sign up by following this link.

 Historical Perspectives on Current Economics Issues: Big Data and Applications

 The course is designed to (i) introduce classical and modern Difference-in-Differences methods that are widely used in the evaluation of causal effects of policy interventions in economic history and other disciplines, and (ii) present the selection of themes from economic history that apply these methods.
 The idea is to provide understanding of the world economy and population today in connection to their historical roots and enable to understand how credible these connections are from the causal perspective.
 On the part of the methodology, students will get closer to the DiD research frontier and will exercise the usage of the methods with R/Stata (the code will be provided).
 The course will feature lectures from Pedro H. C. Sant'Anna (Vanderbilt University/Microsoft) who is one of the leading researchers in the field, and his lectures will constitute the main theme of the summer school.
 Additional lectures will be given by local faculty and will explore other themes in economic history and economics.
 The course is open for PhD students in economics and related fields.

 The course is provided during the SDU International Summer School 2022 and consists of 2 weeks of classes (10 days), including preparations of a home assignment plus its presentation.